Tebs-Lab/LLMs-Non-Eng-Two-Day-Workshop/01-the-fundamentals/02e-training-discussion-section.md

         * Are there some features that are definitely shared?

 * There is genuine tension between collecting huge datasets and collecting high quality datasets...
 With that in mind:
-    * What sorts of compromises are might LLM make along this axis?
+    * What sorts of compromises might LLM trainers make along this axis?
     * Are you aware of any competing philosophies on this point?

 * What sorts of errors might you expect from statistical models trained this way?